scottdillon1/Virtual_SCP_Academy/SAC/SAC-Modeling-Part1.md

 ![](.//media/image2.png)

-:point_right: ###Select "oData Services" from the right-hand side of the page.
+### Select "oData Services" from the right-hand side of the page.
 Please note all the connection types.

 ![](.//media/image3.png)